vitessio/website/content/en/blog/2026-09-24-hardening-emergency-reparent-shard.md

 slug: '2026-09-24-hardening-emergency-reparent-shard'
 tags: ['Vitess', 'MySQL', 'EmergencyReparentShard', 'reparenting', 'high availability']
 title: 'Hardening EmergencyReparentShard in v25'
-description: 'How Vitess 25 reduces unnecessary waiting during emergency reparents and adds explicit recovery from split brain'
+description: 'How Vitess 25 reduces unnecessary waiting during emergency reparents and adds explicit MySQL/Percona GTID recovery from split brain'
 ---

 [`EmergencyReparentShard`](https://vitess.io/docs/user-guides/configuration-advanced/reparenting/) operations are being hardened in upcoming release v25.
 In this blog, we cover how ERS works and the upcoming changes that make recovery safer, faster and less brittle